verdaccio/website/website/blog/2019-09-30-verdaccio-430-release.md

 This release includes a new property named `experiments` that can be placed in the `config.yaml` and is completely optional.

-We want to be able to ship new things without affect production environments.
-This flag allow us to add new features and get feedback from the community that wants to use them.
+We want to be able to ship new things without affecting production environments.
+This flag allows us to add new features and get feedback from the community that wants to use them.

 For the features are under this flag means might not be stable or removed in future releases.